rahul190292/Git-revert_reset_restore-demo/README.md

 # Git-revert_reset_restore-demo
 # AWS students
 Git is version control system
 Added stsudents in AWS team
+Changed added when I am on leave .
+New AWS person joined our TEAM - Rakesh